2Kelvin/extracting-state-logic-into-a-reducer/README.md

 - to use a `reducer function` & `useReducer()`
 - use a reducer to contain all the state of a complex component.
 Define the reducer function outside your component and move all the component's state into it.
-- `reducers are a different way to handle state`
+- just like useState, reducers are another way of handling state
 - `3 steps of migrating from useState to useReducer`:
   - [x] move from setting state to dispatching actions
   - [x] write a reducer function